Living On The Inside

 But, as you probably know, the story doesn’t end there.
 After just 40 short days of post-resurrection appearances and final instructions, Jesus announced He was returning to Heaven.
 If it were me, I’d be tempted to go global—tour the world, hit every news outlet, launch a “Jesus World Tour” YouTube channel, maybe even a TikTok account.
 After all, who wouldn’t want the whole world to know?
 But instead, Jesus chose a quieter path.
 He appeared to a few hundred people, trained His disciples, and then ascended back to the Father.

-His disciples were heartbroken—but not caught off guard.
-Jesus had already told them what was coming.
-In John 14:2, He says, “My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?”
-And then in verse 3, He gives one of the most comforting promises in all of Scripture: “And if I go and prepare a place for you, I will come back and take you to be with me so that you also may be where I am.”
-Even as He left, He reassured them they wouldn’t be left alone.
-In Acts 1:8, Jesus says, “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses… to the ends of the earth.”
+His disciples were heartbroken.
+Even though Jesus had already told them what was coming, they still weren’t allowed to see the truth.
+In John 14:2, He says, “In my Father’s house are many rooms.
+If it were not so, would I have told you that I go to prepare a place for you?”
+And then in verse 3, He gives one of the most comforting promises in all of Scripture: “And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.”
+Then as He was leaving in Acts 1, He reassured them they wouldn’t ever be left alone.
+Again, in verse 8, Jesus says, “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses … to the ends of the earth.”
+And their eyes were opened!

 So now we’re left with one question: What will we do with this incredible truth???